EnriqueZav96/documentation/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

    :align: center
    :alt: Specify unit of measure for selling a product vs purchasing.

-Once a product has a default :abbr:`UoM (Unit of Measure)` and Purchase UoM set on the product form, Odoo automatically converts the different units in the product's purchase/sales orders and the orders' respective delivery orders/receipts.
+Once a product has a default :guilabel:`Unit of Measure` and :guilabel:`Purchase Unit of Measure` set on the product form, Odoo automatically converts the different units in the product's purchase/sales orders and the orders' respective delivery orders/receipts.